 The following section will provide details about all of the different ways you can save money on this activity.

 This is going to be the best way to save money on the Fenway Park tour.
-The Boston Go Card has 3 options and all include the Public Fenway Park Tour.
+The Boston Go Card has 2 options and each includes the Public Fenway Park Tour.

-Travelers considering this card can choose from 35 additional attractions in order to build a tourist pass that works for them.
+Travelers considering this card can choose from 20 additional attractions in order to get the most out of the Explorer Pass.

 Here are just a handful of the additional activities and locations included with the cost of this pass: